-We recently reported on the best free WordPress themes with Gutenberg support.
-As a follow-up, we're now mentioning an add-on to the "WordPress Download Manager" (WPDM for short): WPDM Gutenberg Blocks.
-You can always tell whether it's an add-on in this plugin ecosystem by the suffix "by WordPress Download Manager" and the abbreviation "WPDM".
+Since we recently wrote about the best free WordPress themes with Gutenberg support, we would like to mention an add-on of the "WordPress Download Manager" (WPDM for short): WPDM Gutenberg Blocks.
+That it is an add-on, you can always recognize in this plugin ecosystem by the addition "by WordPress Download Manager" and the abbreviation "WPDM".

 When you've installed the plugin, you'll find various new blocks for digital downloads in your Gutenberg editor.
 You can, for example, display your downloads in a table, show packages, integrate a sign-up and login form and include a file search in posts.

 If you work with the Gutenberg editor, this free add-on can significantly improve your experience with the WordPress Download Manager.

 - Developer: WPChill